Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Robertson-Fitzroy Falls has 128 active public transport stops offering a mix of train and bus services.
-These stops are served by 21 individual routes that collectively facilitate 374 weekly passenger trips.
+These stops are served by 21 individual routes, collectively providing 374 weekly passenger trips.
 The area's transport accessibility is rated excellent, with residents typically located 184 meters from the nearest stop.

-Across all routes, service frequency averages 53 trips per day, equating to approximately two weekly trips per stop.
+Service frequency averages 53 trips per day across all routes, equating to approximately two weekly trips per stop.

 Frequently Asked Questions - Transport